rita442/PnP-ReG/README.md

 # ReG training

-- If you can not use the denoiser model in models/DRUNet/drunet_color_fixed_LR.pth, the pre-trained denoiser (DRUNet) should be set in models/DRUNet/drunet_color_fixed_LR.pth .
+- If you can not use the denoiser model in models/DRUNet/drunet_color_fixed_LR.pth, the pre-trained denoiser (DRUNet) should be downloaded and set in models/DRUNet/drunet_color_fixed_LR.pth .
 - The training dataset (same as DRUNet training: DIV2K, Flickr2K, Waterloo_Exploration_Database, BSD500) should be downloaded and stored in ./data/(name of dataset).

 In order to train the network modeling the gradient of a regularizer, by using a pre-trained denoiser DRUNet and updating it jointly with the regularizer, we run the following: